UbuntuBudgie/UBpi/README.md

 # Ubuntu Budgie Pi4 23.04

-Date: N/A in development
+Date: 22 April 2023

 Hi folks,

---> Update This is stable release raspberry pi build based upon 22.10.
+--> Update This is stable release raspberry pi build based upon 23.04.

 **This image is recommended only for a Pi4B or Pi400 with 2Gb/4Gb/8Gb RAM.**